sikuli/sikuli/docs/source/pattern.rst

 	.. py:method:: getTargetOffset()

-		Get the target of set of the Pattern object.
+		Get the target offset of the Pattern object.

-		:return: a :py:class:`Location` object indicating the target offset
+		:return: a :py:class:`Location` object as the target offset